 The first column in Figure 1 gives the efficiency of electrolysis process as 75%.
 Nobody has achieved this outside of a laboratory.
-The real-world overall efficiency is 60%.
-Local electrolytic stations do not require hydrogen transportation but do incur grid and compression losses, so the figure in the second column should be nearer 5%.
+The very best real-world overall efficiency is 60%.
+Local electrolytic stations do not require hydrogen transportation but do incur grid and compression losses, so the figure in the second column should be nearer 55%.
 The article goes on to say vehicle fuel cells are 60% efficient.
 In fact they are nearer to 50% efficient.
 Finally, vehicle motors might be 95% efficient but there are drive train and tyre friction losses too- these reduce this last figure to 92%.

-So the overall efficiency of electrolytic hydrogen production (electrolytic unit to wheel on the road) is just 26.2% using wind power at a notional 100% efficiency.
-If instead we factor in generation losses from using gas-turbines to create electricity at a very generous 50% efficiency this figure drops to a staggeringly low 13.1%.
+So the overall efficiency of electrolytic hydrogen production (electrolytic unit to wheel on the road) is just 26.2% using wind power at a notional 100% efficiency since the 'fuel' for these is free.
+If instead we factor in generation losses from using modern gasturbines to create electricity at a very generous 50% efficiency this figure drops to a staggeringly low 13.1%, nothing like the 80% claimed in the original article.